 The department/school offering the minor determines the credit and course requirements.
 Gallatin has no standing in this process.
 Students must consult with the department/school offering the minor about course requirements and course substitution.
 (If you are approved to substitute a course, be sure to follow up with the department to ensure that they make the necessary changes to your record, i.e., degree requirements) In general you should use the Degree Progress on Albert to keep track of your minor and overall academic progress.

-Once you declare a minor it becomes part of your degree requirement and you are required to complete your minor before you graduate.
+Once you declare a minor it becomes part of your degree requirements and you are required to complete your minor before you graduate.
 If you no longer wish to pursue your minor, you must officially request to have it removed from your academic record prior to the completion of 110 credits.

 For questions or concerns regarding cross school minors, please contact the Gallatin Office of Student Services.